Scarabol/rock-raiders-web/README.md

 - Implement clickOnly... methods for tutorials and disable all non-flashing UI elements in tutorial mode
 - Use same team for all missions and add names to raiders
 - Background music and soundtrack (needs files from ISO-File)
+- Auto switch from portrait to landscape mode in fullscreen
+- Add option to read/write savegames from URL

 ### v1.0.0 - Final Release

 - Fix all remaining bugs

-### v1.1.0 - Minor Fixes And Improvements

-- Auto switch from portrait to landscape mode in fullscreen
-- Add option to read/write savegames from URL

 ## Known Issues